Samsung Galaxy Tab S9 vs. Google Pixel Tablet: Which 11-inch tablet is right for you?

 (Image credit: Andrew Myrick / Android Central)

 Google's first Android tablet in years isn't your "run of the mill" tablet experience.
-The company took a different approach with the Pixel Tablet, as it's positioned as more of a smart home hub, even if Google won't admit it.
-That's simply because of the included Charging Speaker Dock, while also being the first Android tablet to include a built-in Chromecast.
+The company took a different approach with the Pixel Tablet, which is positioned as more of a smart home hub, even if Google won't admit it.
+That's simply because of the included Charging Speaker Dock and the fact that it is also the first Android tablet to include a built-in Chromecast.

-Google even went so far as to include a dedicated "Hub mode" that makes it extremely easy to control all of your smart home devices while the tablet is docked.
+Google even included a dedicated "Hub mode," making it easy to control your smart home devices when you dock the tablet.
 Frankly, it's replaced the Nest Hub in my home office, and I couldn't be happier.

-If I want to go sit on the couch and catch up on my RSS feeds, I just detach the tablet from the dock.
-And when I'm done, I just throw it back on the dock and never have to worry about running out of juice.
-Provided that I actually remember to take it out of the living room.
+If I want to sit on the couch and catch up on my RSS feeds, I just detach the tablet from the dock.
+When I'm done, I throw it back on the dock and never have to worry about running out of juice—provided that I actually remember to take it out of the living room.

-On the flip side of things, the Pixel Tablet supports the USI 2.0 standard, allowing you to use the same stylus from your Chromebook with your tablet.
-This is great if you already have a USI pen, as you won't need to worry about paying more for a different one.
+On the flip side, the Pixel Tablet supports the USI 2.0 standard, allowing you to use the same stylus from your Chromebook with your tablet.
+If you already have a USI pen, this is great news since you'll save money by not buying a different one.

 There are rumblings and rumors that Google could be working on a few first-party "productivity" peripherals.
-These include a USI stylus and maybe even a keyboard case, but as it currently stands, Google has yet to make any type of announcement.
+These include a USI stylus and maybe even a keyboard case, but Google has yet to make any announcement.

-But something else that Google has on its side is the price of the Pixel Tablet.
-For just $499, you might not get the best screen or fastest processor, but you will get a pretty solid Android tablet.
-And the best part is that the Charging Speaker Dock is included in the box, removing the pain of trying to find one after the fact.
+However, Google also has the price of the Pixel Tablet on its side.
+For just $399, you might not get the best screen or fastest processor, but you will get a pretty solid Android tablet.
+The best part is that the Charging Speaker Dock is included in the box, removing the pain of finding one after the fact.

 Samsung Galaxy Tab S9 vs. Google Pixel Tablet: Which should you buy?